mapeveri/django-musette/README.rst

 3. Notifications and comments in real time.
 4. Count views for forum and topic.
 5. Infinite scroll for comments of one topic.
-6. Support of files media for topics.
+6. Support of media files for topics.
 7. Easy integration with other applications Django of your project.
 8. Pre-moderation of topics.
 9. Models registered in admin django for administrators.
 10. Search for topics in a forum.
 11. Modern design, thank you to Bootstrap material design.
 12. Avatar.
-13. Support to English and Spanish language.
+13. Support to English and Spanish languages.
 14. Validation of forms in real time with AngularJs.
 15. User registration a forum.
 16. Support to Markdown.